Here are the answers to questions we often hear. Have one that wasn't addressed? Give us a call!

 "I thought a pecan was a pecan; there are different types of pecans?"

 Just as there are different breeds of cows or dogs, there are also different breeds of plants.
-There are over 1,000 different varieties of pecan tree that are grown throughout the southern United States, in Mexico, and in China.
+There are over 1,000 different varieties of pecan tree that are grown throughout the southern United States, South America, Africa, Mexico, and in China.

-These different "breeds" of tree have been selectively bred to perform better in the different environments they are planted.
-Pecan breeders also select for shell thickness, size of the nut meat, percent yield of the nut meat compared to shell, and the sizes of the grooves on a pecan kernel.
+These different "breeds" (cultivars/varieties) of tree have been selectively bred to perform better in the different environments they are planted.
+Pecan breeders also select for tree performance in different environments, shell thickness, size of the nut meat, percent yield of the nut meat compared to shell, and the sizes of the grooves on a pecan kernel.

 We currently grow 13 different varieties of pecan tree (including natives) in our orchards.
 An example of some of these names are Pawnee, Oconee, Nacono, Kanza, Caddo, and Desirable.